wabbitguy/Kobra_Plus/README.md

 6. Pause function on LCD is supported as well as filament changes
 7. Firmware version info indicates enabled items
 8. For PREPARE, filament load/unload has been automated
+9. M117 GCODE (for messages like layer height or which layer is printing) is support but the DWIN_SET is required for the LCD

 CJ = Classic Jerk
 LA = Linear Advance